Measuring frailty in the elderly: an indicator based on a super-classifier: Introduction

-Another way to describe frailty is through the cumulative deficit paradigm, which defines it as \textit{\virgolette{state of chaotic disorganisation of physiological systems that can be assessed by evaluating functional status, diseases, physical and cognitive deficits, psychosocial risk factors and geriatric syndromes, with a view to building as complete a picture as possible of the risk situations for adverse events}} \citep{rockwood_frailty_1994}.
-According to this method, a non-frail person is in a state of balance between factors that promote independence, such as functional abilities, good health and a positive attitude towards health.
-On the other hand, a frail person might have deficits that reduce autonomy, such as disability, chronic illness and dependence on others to perform activities of daily living.
+The cumulative deficit paradigm offers a broader perspective, defining frailty as \virgolette{a state of chaotic disorganisation of physiological systems that can be estimated by assessing functional status, diseases, physical and cognitive deficits, psychosocial risk factors, and geriatric syndromes, with the aim of building as complete a picture as possible of risk situations for adverse events} \citep{rockwood2007frailty}.
+According to this approach, frailty occurs when deficits progressively outweigh positive resources, leading to functional decline and loss of autonomy.
+The primary measurement tool associated with this paradigm is the Frailty Index (FI) \citep{mitnitski_accumulation_2001}, which is computed as the ratio between the number of deficits in an individual and the total number of deficits considered, typically ranging between 30 and 70 items spanning physical health, cognitive function, mental health, sensory impairments and social factors.
+The FI provides a continuous score reflecting the overall burden of accumulated deficits, and has demonstrated robust predictive value for adverse outcomes such as mortality and hospitalisation \citep{rockwood2007frailty, chang2018relationship}.